syncfusion-content/uwp-docs/uwp/Rotator/navigation-position.md

 ---
 layout: post
-title: NavigationStripPosition in Syncfusion Rotator Control for UWP
+title: NavigationStripPosition in UWP Rotator control | Syncfusion
-description: Learn how to set the position of the navigation bar items in Rotator control
+description: Learn here all about NavigationStripPosition support in Syncfusion UWP Rotator (SfRotator) control and more.
 platform: UWP
 control: Rotator
 documentation: ug
 ---

-# NavigationStripPosition
+# NavigationStripPosition in UWP Rotator (SfRotator)

 The `NavigationStripPosition` position specifies the placement position of the navigation bar items such as thumbnail or dots relative to the image panel area.